RajsJohal/eng99_CICD/README.md

 - Jenkins can work directly with github by linking a repo directly ro jenkins and creating a new build to automate testing and automate the build by then selecting an post build action.

 ![Jenkins Pipeline](images/jenkins_overview.PNG)

+## SSH
+- Generate new key with the following command:
+- `ssh-keygen -t rsa -b 4096 -C "your-email"`